 It needs to cold call millions of visitors and direct them to your site.
 It needs to appear professional and knowledgeable.
 It needs to be a consultant first and ask the customer what he/she needs, then it needs to provide the correct information and showcase the product, and finally, ask for the sale when it is appropriate.
 It can’t stumble over tough questions, or lie about certain features and benefits.
 It has to make things clear and easy for the buyer so that there is no question as to why he/she should purchase from you.

 Imagine that you have just hired a new salesperson.
-And he’s amazing because:
+And they are amazing because:

-- He never eats or sleeps.
-His sole purpose in life is to talk to your customers and promote your business.
+- They never eat or sleep.
+Their sole purpose in life is to talk to your customers and promote your business.

-- He knows everything about your business, and can pitch it perfectly every time.
+- They know everything about your business, and can pitch it perfectly every time.

-- He can talk to hundreds of people every day, all at once and still give everybody individual attention.
+- They can talk to hundreds of people every day, all at once and still give everybody individual attention.

-- He can be anywhere in the world at any time, and multiple places at once if he needs to be.
-Best of all, he files no expense reports and needs no plane fares.
+- They can be anywhere in the world at any time, and multiple places at once if he needs to be.
+Best of all, they file no expense reports and needs no plane fares.

-- He is cheap.
+- They are cheap.
 Super dooper cheap.
-Let’s assume your business employs this guy for three years — that initial upfront $30,000 price tag turns into a tiny salary of $10,000/year.
-And the longer he works for you, the cheaper he gets.
+Let’s assume your business employs this person for three years — that initial upfront $30,000 price tag turns into a tiny salary of $10,000/year.
+And the longer they work for you, the cheaper they get.

-- Oh and did I mention – He’ll never quit!
+- Oh and did I mention – they’ll never quit!